emmanuelparadis/hann/README.md

 ## Installation

-hann must be compiled in the standard way for R packages.
+hann must be compiled in the standard way of R packages.
 For the moment, there are no pre-compiled packages.
 A submission to CRAN is planned to happen soon.

 It is recommended to have an efficient BLAS/LAPACK library installed on your system (e.g., OpenBLAS).